-Driver Comments Aesthetics Lower area woof structures above the Swimming Deal and Sports Hell are to Aestnetics Long span roof structures above the Swimming Pool and Sports Hall are to designed and detailed to high aesthetic standards.
+Driver Comments A + + Lawrence and the street was above the Covins with Deal and County Hall and to Aesthetics Long span roof structures above the Swimming Pool and Sports Hall are to designed and detailed to high aesthetic standards.
 Steel and Timber options to be considered.
 Sports Hall and gymnasia roof soffits to be expressed and provide acoustic performance.
 Swimming pool roof to feature timber ceiling cassette roof, acoustic metal deck or similar.
 Façade Glazing - standard high quality system for clear edges to swimming pool hall.
 Cost Lowest cost for required quality.
 Flexibility Administration and studio spaces to be flexible for future configurations, consider structural grids to minimise layout impact.
 Imposed load for general areas 4 kN/m 2 (3+1), with studio and gymnasia spaces designed as 5 kN/m 2 .
-Fabricated steel sections with 300 / 350mm dia. openings are provided change and entrance areas at high-level ground floor and first floor for services distribution.
+Fabricated steel sections with 300 / 350mm dia. openings are provided in central change and entrance areas at high-level ground floor and first floor for services distribution.
 Swimming Pool plant room located adjacent to pool hall building to avoid building a basement if possible.
 Programme Procurement route unknown at this stage Restrictions Early consultation with local specialists to ensure swimming pool tanks and roof structure options are detailed to most economic solutions.
 The studio and party room areas are required to achieve an 8.4Hz system frequency as these areas will be subject to rhythmic dance activities.
 Consideration of the chalk ground conditions Sustainability Sustainability should be an important consideration balanced with cost implications.